Professional Liability Insurance in Georgia

 Professional liability insurance in Georgia

-Professional liability insurance, also called errors and omissions insurance (E&O), protects small business owners against legal costs related to unsatisfactory work.
+Professional liability insurance protects small business owners against legal costs related to unsatisfactory work.
 Though state law doesn't require this coverage, it's sometimes required to sign a contract or get a license in your field.

 What is covered under professional liability insurance in Georgia?

-Professional liability insurance covers the cost of lawsuits related to the quality of your work, including legal fees and settlements.
+A professional liability insurance policy, also called errors and omissions (E&O) insurance, covers the cost of lawsuits related to the quality of your work, including legal fees and settlements.

 It covers the following types of client claims for many Georgia businesses: